-But that’s now changing with the introduction of the Birmingham and Solihull Shared Care Record – previously called the Health Information Exchange.
+But that’s now changing with the introduction of the Birmingham and Solihull Shared Care Record.

-Our experience of working with COVID-19 has shown how important it is for the health and care professionals caring for a person to be able to see their information without delay when needed.
+Our experience of working with COVID-19 has shown how important it is for the health and social work professionals caring for a person to be able to see their information without delay when needed.
 The Shared Care Record will make a joined-up approach to health and care much more possible.

 What is the Shared Care Record?

 The Shared Care Record is a way of bringing together all your separate records from the different organisations involved in your health and care.
 It’s confidential and different to anything you might have heard of before.

-It will let health and care professionals see relevant information about the care and treatment you’ve had across all services.
+It will let health and social work professionals see relevant information about the care and treatment you’ve had across all services.

 We know you only want to tell your story once when receiving care from any health or social care organisation across Birmingham and Solihull.
 That’s why we’ve developed the Shared Care Record.

 Who will be able to look at my information – and what will they see?

-The first phase of the Shared Care Record will allow health and care professionals to view appropriate information contained in:
+The first phase of the Shared Care Record will allow health and social work professionals to view appropriate information contained in:

 - your GP practice medical record